Medically reviewed by Drugs.com. Last updated on Oct 5, 2023.

 - Is it time for my flu or COVID-19 shot?
 Am I due for a pneumonia shot?

 - What else can I do to protect my health during cold and flu season?

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
+Your healthcare professional will likely to ask you a number of questions.
 Being ready to answer them may reserve time to go over any points you want to spend more time on.
 Your doctor may ask:

 - Have you noticed anything that makes your asthma worse?

-- What medications are you taking?
+- What medicines are you taking?